rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 (with the Compatibility_ section).

-If you have problem with some command, you can see its documentation in the `modules page`_.
+If you have problem with some command, you can see its documentation in the `modules page`_ or by the :ref:`genindex` page .

 Next, you can search in Stack Overflow.
 If you don't find answer, you can ask question like this_.